 Solving Humidity Problems in Recreational Ice Facilities

 If you can control the humidity in your ice facility, you are one huge step toward creating ideal ice conditions.
-Humidity enters an ice facility through infiltration, incoming ventilation air, the opening of doors, from the kitchen, from the showers, from the Zamboni bay with its snow melt pit and through the normal respiration of the people within the building.
+Humidity enters an ice facility through infiltration, incoming ventilation air, the opening of doors, from the kitchen, from the showers, the Zamboni bay with its snow melt pit, and through the normal respiration of the people within the building.

 Following are some of the main benefits realized with the installation of a desiccant dehumidifier: